-Followed by the Set 1 sounds written with two letters: ('special friends'): sh th ch qu ng nk ck
+- Followed by the Set 1 Speed Sounds containing two letters: ('special friends'): - sh th ch qu ng nk (ck ll ss ff)

 You can revise these sounds at home with your child using their Set 1 Blue Cards.
 New sounds will be added to their pack following the focus lesson in class.